MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	<pre>docker rm acslab</pre>

-1. List the contents of the "output" subdirectory under the "resources" subdirectory that you are currently in.
+1. List the contents of the "output" subdirectory in the directory that you are currently in.
 Confirm that it contains eight JPG files copied from the container.

 1. Open one of the JPG files and confirm that it contains a grayscale image like the one pictured below.